Covid-19 - Navigate Obscurity Navigate Obscurity

 Half of the following statements are false.
 Find out which by interacting with the visualisation dashboard below.

-• During the first two years of the pandemic, Chile had a 50% increase in its total yearly death toll (from all causes) compared to the average of the previous five years.
+• For each of the first three years of the pandemic, Chile had a 50% increase in its total yearly death toll (from all causes) compared to the average of the previous five years, and only about half of these deaths correspond to the recorded covid-19 deaths.

-• The COVID-19 death toll for New Zealand in 2021 and 2022 was similar to its yearly death toll of suicide (you might need to check some death data for this).
+• The COVID-19 death toll for New Zealand in 2020 and 2021 was similar to its yearly suicide death toll (you might need to check some death data for this).

-• More people died from covid-19 in 2020, than the number of deaths caused by wars, violent crimes, terrorism, and drug abuse combined in a year (you might need to check some death data for this).
+• For each of the first three years of the pandemic, more people died from COVID-19, than the number of deaths caused in a typical year by wars, violent crimes, terrorism, and drug abuse combined (you might need to check some death data for this).

-To get an idea of how bad the health care system was hit, we can look at the number of people who were hospitalised or even put into ICUs (intensive care units) due to covid-19.
-We have 2 different kinds of metrics here, one about the total number of patients in hospitals (or ICUs) in any given time, and another about new admissions.
-I am showing data for the first kind of data where possible, but you might notice that we only have new admissions data for some countries, others only report on hospitalizations or ICUS but not both, and for many countries we do not have any relevant data at all.
+To get an idea of how badly the healthcare system was hit, we can look at the number of people who were hospitalized or even put into ICUs (intensive care units) due to COVID-19.
+We have 2 different kinds of metrics here, one about the total number of patients in hospitals (or ICUs) at any given time, and another about new admissions.
+I am showing data for the first kind of data where possible, but you might notice that we only have new admissions data for some countries, others only report on hospitalizations or ICUs but not both, and for many countries we do not have any relevant data at all.

 Click on the map to select a country